hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br clear="all" />

 You may ask just how useful the above prediction is.
 Well, I'd be remiss for not delving in to that a little bit here.
-Please see my "Analysis" section below for discussion on this.  :)
+Please see my Analysis section below for discussion on this.  :)

 <br><br>
 ### Total Harmonic Distortion (THD) and Compression:

 Distortion and Compression measurements were completed in the nearfield (approximately 0.3 meters).
 However, SPL provided is relative to 1 meter distance.

 Harmonic Distortion and Compression are provided at varying levels to get an idea of what happens as the voltage in to the speaker is increased and overall output volume increases.
 The "mean spl" values associated with each voltage provided in the legend is based on a calculation of expected volume *assuming linear volume* at the 300-3kHz region.
 Meaning, if a speaker is ideal and you tell your stereo to increase by 6dB by turning the volume knob +6dB, the output will increase by 6dB.
-In the real-world, however, speaker is a mechanical device and there are compression effects that can limit the output volume and, therefore, you could possibly only get an actual increase in volume of 5dB.
-A good speaker will have little compression (< 1dB), where poorer speakers may suffer greater compression (> 2dB).  *Generally speaking, higher sensitivity speakers (like pro-audio speakers with 100dBSPL @ 2.83v/1m spec) suffer relatively no compression while lower sensitivity speakers (low 80's dBSPL @ 2.83v/1m) suffer more compression.
-When a crossover is used the compression near the speaker's Fs is attenuated and overall the compression effects are mitigated.*
+In the real-world, however, a speaker is a mechanical device and there are compression effects that can limit the output volume and, therefore, you could possibly only get an actual increase in volume of 5dB.
+A good speaker will have little compression (< 1dB), where poorer speakers may suffer greater compression (> 2dB).  *Generally speaking*, higher sensitivity speakers (like pro-audio speakers with 100dBSPL @ 2.83v/1m spec) suffer relatively no compression while lower sensitivity speakers (low 80's dBSPL @ 2.83v/1m) suffer more compression.
+When a crossover is used the compression near the speaker's Fs is attenuated and overall the compression effects are mitigated.

-With that in mind, what you see below is first the Harmonic Distortion at varying output levels.
+With that in mind, what you see below is first the Total Harmonic Distortion at varying output levels.
 At 2.83vRMS the mean SPL is about 86dB at 1 meter (over 300-3khz).
 Distortion at this output is mostly under 0.50% above 200hz and hits the 3% mark at about 80hz.
 As you'd expect, the distortion increases as volume increases.
 Namely, near the speaker's rolloff point.
-If you are in your room and about 3 meters from the speaker and want to listen to these speakers at about 90dB at the listening position then you want to look at the 93dB (6.02vRMS) measurement (since you have a +6dB gain from typical in-room gain and +3dB for doubling of speakers but have to add 12dB for the distance increasing from 1 meter to 3 meters (90+12-6-3 = 93dB)): that tells you the measured low-frequency distortion at about 80hz is near 6% THD.
+If you are in your room and about 3 meters from the speaker and want to listen to these speakers at about 90dB at the listening position then you will need to look at the 93dB (6.02vRMS) measurement.
+Why?
+The measurements I provide are, again, referenced to 1 meter distance from the speaker and of a single speaker.
+To get to 3 meters you double the distance twice (6dB*2.
+That gets you to 90+12dB for one speaker.
+But you'd listen to a pair of speakers in a room which results in +3dB (for doubling of speakers).
+Also, typical rooms have a +6dB gain.
+So, the math for a pair of speakers in a room at 90dB and 3 meters away breaks down as: 90+12-6-3 = 93dB for the single speaker at 1 meter.
+Using the 93dB measurement tells you the measured low-frequency distortion at about 80hz is near 6% THD.
 Will you hear that?
 Pure distortion is more subjective and depends not just on the listener but also no the program material.
 However, in this case, the distortion increase is due to the mechanical limits of the speaker.
 And it was audible.
 I verified this myself and will discuss it in my analysis section.
 But, remember, this speaker test is done without a crossover of any sort.
 Once you add a crossover the distortion would naturally decrease.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/Buchardt S400_harmonicDistortion_linear.png" alt="360 vert spect norm" width="120%"/>